lbell/pretty-google-calendar/readme.txt

 Sets the visibility of the calendar title.
 Options: "true" and "false".
 Defaults to "true".

 `id_hash=random`
 Sets the ID hash for a calendar.
 If you have multiple calendars on a page and need to style them, you can set this to a permanent code.
 Otherwise, it'll randomly generate each load.
+(Note: as of v2.0.0 this can only be alphanumeric.)

 `use_tooltip="true"`
 Migrating from global setting for individual calendar styling.
 Whether the floating tooltip for event pops up on click.